Space Heroes and Legends Award

 About the Award

-The Debus Award was created by the National Space Club Florida Committee (NSCFL) to recognize significant achievements and contributions made in Florida to American aerospace efforts.
-It is named for the Kennedy Space Center’s first Director, Dr Kurt H. Debus.
+The Space Heroes and Legends Award (formerly known as the Debus Award) was created by the National Space Club Florida Committee (NSCFL) to recognize significant achievements and contributions made in Florida to American aerospace efforts.

 The award was conceived and first bestowed in 1990 as an adjunct to the Robert J. Goddard award given each year by the National Space Club and Foundation in Washington, D.C. to an individual who stood out in the aerospace field on a national level.
-The Debus Award focuses on efforts in Florida and honors individuals associated with launch vehicles, spacecraft operations, ground support services, range activities, space education or spaceport research and development.
+The Space Heroes and Legends Award focuses on efforts in Florida and honors individuals associated with launch vehicles, spacecraft operations, ground support services, range activities, space education or spaceport research and development.

 The nominee must have made significant contributions to the space industry in Florida through either technical achievement, education, or the management of aerospace related activities.